Last updated: 18.02.2024

 Set includeDeliveries = “true”.

-If the CO2 emission has been entered manually, the manually entered value will overwrite the first calculation of the order's CO2 emission in grams by Opter.
-(See row above).
+If the estimated CO2 emissions have been entered manually, the manually entered value overwrites Opter’s calculation of the order’s estimated CO2 emissions.
+(See the row above).

 emissionEstimate